okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 ### Using our SDKs and sample apps

-Okta offers numerous SDKs to integrate Identity Engine features into your apps using the discussed [Okta Deployment Models](#deployment-models-used-by-identity-engine).
+Okta offers numerous SDKs to integrate Identity Engine features into your apps using the discussed [deployment models](#deployment-models-used-by-identity-engine).
 We also showcase our features through sample apps.

 See the following resources: